umaflow/UMAFlow/README.md

 python src/train.py --config $CONFIG
 ```

-## Reproducing paper results
-- training scripts
-- evaluation and analysis scripts to reproduce all results from the paper.
+## Inference and evaluation
 ### Checkpoints
-> *Placeholder — to do, provide links to pretrained checkpoints on Zenodo or elsewhere.*
+> *Placeholder — to do, will provide links to pretrained checkpoints on Zenodo or elsewhere.*
 ```bash
 # UMAFlow model
 todo